 All data gathered from custom fields added to the On-Page Form Display Options are saved in your Stripe payment records as Metadata.
 This data is not stored in your WordPress records by design as WP Simple Pay Pro is meant to be a lightweight plugin and utilize Stripe as a data store as much as possible.

 For each custom field you add to a form you can add a value for the Stripe Metadata Label.
 For each completed payment transaction using these forms, in your Stripe dashboard, you should see the data the customer filled out along with their payment information.
-These values are stored in the Metadata section under Payment details.
+One-Time payment metadata values are stored in the Metadata section under Payment details.
+Subscription payment metadata values are stored in the Metadata section under Subscription details.

 We recommend entering a value for each Stripe metadata label, otherwise, the labels will be generated by the plugin and may not be as clear.